AdobeDocs/acrobat-pdfl-sdk/src/pages/guides/accessibility/index.md

 ## Processing inaccessible documents

-A document can be *inaccessible* for one of the following reasons:
+A document can be *inaccessible* if it is:

-- It is protected by security settings
+- Protected by security settings
-- It is, or appears, empty
+- Empty or appears empty
-- It is temporarily unavailable
+- Temporarily unavailable

 The interfaces treat inaccessible documents as follows: